Frequently Asked Questions

 5. I'm having trouble installing CGIProxy on Windows.

 From what I hear, most problems with installing CGIProxy on Windows are actually problems with other things, like installing Perl correctly or configuring the server software.
 Once everything is set up correctly, then installing CGIProxy is reportedly very easy.
-For help with installing Perl on Windows, here are some links from a user who found them helpful:

 If your server is IIS and you're having trouble, then see the next question.